padrisimo/auth/README.md

 ### Misc

-U need 2 build an apikey.js file the root directory copyn the firebase config and exporting it becasue I ignore this file regarding security issues in a public repo.
+U need 2 build an apikey.js file in the root directory with the the firebase config code and exporting it (as the example below) becasue I ignore this file regarding security issues in a public repo.

 ```javascript
 export const apiKey = {